-Read our 2018 annual report
+Read our 2022 annual report

 In support of this year's campaign, here are two stories of women who have been helped by Concern.

 She spent years married to a man who abused her both physically and emotionally, leaving her powerless in her own home.
-She said:

-She says: "I couldn’t participate in decision making, even if I earned my own money...If I contributed my own thoughts, that would result in a beating.
+She says: "I couldn’t participate in decision making, even if I earned my own money.
+If I contributed my own thoughts, that would result in a beating."

 In 2011, her husband abandoned her.
 She has since been solely responsible for the well-being of her household and children.